10 Symptoms of medullary cystic kidney disease You Should Never Ignore

 While some individuals with medullary cystic kidney disease may experience decreased urine output, others may notice an increase in the frequency of urination.
 This can be attributed to the kidneys’ reduced ability to concentrate and retain urine, leading to more frequent visits to the bathroom to void the excess fluid.
 Frequent urination can be bothersome and disruptive to daily activities, and it is important to discuss any changes in urinary habits with a healthcare provider.

-● Must Read: 10 Symptoms of plague You Should Never Ignore
+● Must Read: 10 Symptoms of alpha-1 antitrypsin deficiency You Should Never Ignore

 Monitoring and tracking urination patterns, along with maintaining adequate hydration, can help individuals with medullary cystic kidney disease better understand their urinary symptoms and make adjustments as needed.
 It is important to seek medical advice if there are significant changes in urinary frequency or if other concerning symptoms develop.